s4twik/LEARNING-FORENSICS/13cubed-2.md

 `_EPROCESS` block - memory structure associated with Windows processes and contains many attributes related to a process,a and points to other related data structures
 `malfind`-detects compromised processes
-`PAGE_EXECUTE_READWRITE` means that a portion of memory is allocated to a process but no files (sus)
+`PAGE_EXECUTE_READWRITE` means that a portion of memory is allocated to a process but no files (sus) `hollowfind` similar to malfind but uses different processes